 You might already have learned the free fall equation, but it's one thing to understand the theory and a completely different one to experience it.
 There are many ways to experience the thrill of a free fall – you could, for example, jump with a parachute or try bungee jumping!

 Surprisingly, Eustace declined Google's help in the jump and funded the project himself.
-It's not an easy endeavor, because such a leap required him to go up in a special balloon, and wear a custom-designed spacesuit that protected him from sudden shifts in temperature (after all, he was jumping from the edge of space).
-The fall itself took 15 minutes, and the maximum speed exceeded 800 miles per hour - far over the sound barrier!
+It was not an easy endeavor because such a leap required him to go up in a special balloon and wear a custom-designed spacesuit that protected him from sudden shifts in temperature (after all, he was jumping from the edge of space).
+The fall itself took 15 minutes, and the maximum speed exceeded 800 miles per hour – far over the sound barrier!